Table of Contents

 How TermScout Helps

-TermScout changes how businesses interact with their contracts.
-Our Certify™ solution uses advanced AI to extract, standardize, and evaluate contract data—turning legal documents into trustworthy business tools.
+Certify™ and Predict™ use advanced AI to extract, standardize, analyze, and evaluate contract data, turning legal documents into trustworthy business tools and a competitive advantage:

 • AI-Powered Analysis: Automatically extract and classify key clauses, terms, and obligations